Mr-goldenburger/Auto-Bean/UpdateLog.md

 Note: Due to the limited amount of questions in a regular 15 min session, the actual accuracy can deviate from the target accuracy by a couple percentage points. <br />

 v4.11: <br />
 The bot will now rescan the page if it cannot find a question to answer quickly enough.
-This will prevent getting stuck on long loading screens.
+This will prevent getting stuck on loading screens and new words.
 It will also print the time (in seconds) until the question is answered directly to the console. <br />